 If you encounter an error installing Oracle-XE due to a lack of swap space (see warning, above), you can follow these Redhat Linux directions to increase the swap space on your machine, focusing specifically on the section called"Creating a Swap File".
 Those directions are briefly summarized below.

-In Terminal type the following commands:
+In Terminal in the type the following commands:

 dd if=/dev/zero of=/swapfile bs=1024 count=2560000